 George Eppeldauer's research area is in detector metrology developing transfer and working standard optical radiometers, photometers, and colorimeters and realizing detector responsivity based scales.
 The standards he has developed have been utilized to improve the two NIST SI units, the candela and kelvin, the illuminance responsivity scale, the tristimulus color scale, the spectral power, irradiance, and radiance responsivity reference-scales, and the spectral irradiance scale.
-He won the Best Paper Award at the NCSLI Conference in 2004 and he chairs the CIE TC2-48 Technical Committee (TC) on Linearity of Optical Detector Systems.
+He won the Best Paper Award at the NCSLI Conference in 2004.
+Dr. Eppeldauer chairs the CIE TC2-29 Technical Committee (TC) on Linearity of Optical Detector Systems.
 He received the Gold Medal Award from the Department of Commerce in 2010 for the development of the SIRCUS, the highest accuracy reference spectral-responsivity calibration facility of NIST.

 His present research projects are: